Skip to Content

 • Access to personal library accounts.

-The website uses plain English and strives to be clear and concise in its approach.
+The website uses plain English and strives to be effective and concise in its approach.
 Content is provided in such a way that the meaning is clear and accessible to all.
 Fonts and spacing are consistent and regulated.
 The Website Group is guided by the QUB Brand Guidelines in its approach to text, imagery and logos.

 Content Maintenance: